TorchedSammy/blog/content/posts/why-i-like-kpop.md

 I like listening to music, it's easy and accessible.
 Unlike video media where I have to actually pay attention, I can play music in the background and jam out.
 What type of music do I listen to?
 I listen to what sounds good to me.
-But I do have specific genres I like, one of them being lpop.
+But I do have specific genres I like, one of them being kpop.

 Immediate reaction for the average person (when you read the title) is that "kpop bad, not good music u dont even understand what theyre saying."